The Act and Regulations

 - Seize and detain dogs under certain circumstances.

-It is an offence to hinder, obstruct, abuse or refuse to comply with a reasonable request of an AMO.
-AMOs may also cross council boundaries to carry out various duties under certain circumstances.
+It is an offence to hinder, obstruct, abuse or refuse to comply with a reasonable request of an Authorised Person.
+Authorised Persons may also cross council boundaries to carry out various duties under certain circumstances.

 If a complaint is proven to be valid, the council may levy an expiation fee.
 If the offence is serious, the person responsible for the dog might be summoned to appear in court.

 If you see a dog doing any of the following you should contact your local council immediately: